doohee323/tz-react-gulp/README.md

-# install gulp, react and run tasks
+# This branch is for react with es6 way with babelify and browserify

 bash run.sh